broadinstitute/depmap_omics/README.md

 *Remember to share relevant gsheets with the service account (`client_email` in `../.credentials.json`).

-### Boot up

-- You first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release

 We are instantiating all the parameters needed for this pipeline to run

 #### Adding new data